"

 [4] “Algonquines” [Online].
 (2008, August 19).
 Available: https://en.wikipedia.org/wiki/Algonquin_people#/media/File:Algonquins.jpg.
 [Accessed: January 27, 2018].

-For citing and referencing an online video such as from YouTube, you would just follow the latest guidelines from the official authority on each style such as APAStyle.org.
-Citing these is a little tricky because YouTube users often post content they don’t own the copyright to.
-If that’s the case, you would indicate the actual author or owner in the author position as you would for anything else, but follow it with the user’s screen name in brackets.
-If the author and the screen name are the same, you would just go with the screen name in the author position.
-For a video on how to do this exactly, for instance, you would cite the screen given under the video in YouTube as the author, followed by just the year (not the full date) indicated below the screen name following “Published on” (James B. Duke, 2017).
-In the References section, “[Video file]” follows the video’s italicized, sentence-style title, and the bibliographical reference otherwise looks like any other online source:
+For citing and referencing an online video such as from YouTube, just follow the latest guidelines from the official authority on each style such as APAStyle.org or examples given in Algonquin College Library’s APA Style Manual PDF on its Citing and Documenting Sources page.
+If a YouTube user posts content they don’t own the copyright to, indicate the actual author or owner in the author position as you would for anything else, but follow it with the user’s screen name in brackets.
+For a video on how to do this exactly, for instance, you would cite the author’s last name (since it’s known, in this case) followed by just the year it was posted (not the full date) indicated below the screen name and beside the number of views: (Seburn, 2021).
+In the References section, the author’s name appears as it normally would in APA style, followed by the screen name in brackets, the video title italicized in sentence-style, “[Video],” a period, the non-italicized platform (“YouTube”), a period, and the URL just like any other online source:

 Whenever in doubt about what style to follow, especially as technology changes, always consult the relevant authority on whatever source medium you need to cite and reference.
-If you doubt the James B. Duke Memorial Library employee’s video above, for instance, you can verify the information at APAStyle.org and see that it indeed is accurate advice (McAdoo, 2011).
+If you doubt Smart Student’s video above, for instance, you can verify the information at APAStyle.org and see that it indeed is accurate advice.

 Key Takeaways